 Career progression and training

-After gaining considerable experience, you’ll be given greater responsibilities encompassing the management of aircraft support equipment.
-As a senior GSE Technician you’ll be required to perform military command and leadership duties as a team leader, and you may be required to manage section budgets.
+As you gain qualifications and experience you’ll be given greater responsibilities for managing the maintenance of the equipment the GSE trade services.
+As a senior GSE Technician you’ll be required to perform military command and leadership duties as a team leader.

-Team leaders are responsible for the personnel under their command, including the conduct of personnel performance appraisals, mentoring, personal development planning and the maintenance of discipline.
-With substantial trade knowledge and experience you may also be appointed as an instructor where you will train, assess and develop junior GSE Technicians.
+Team leaders are responsible for the personnel under their command, including the conduct of personnel performance reports, mentoring, personal development and maintaining discipline.
+With substantial trade knowledge and experience you will be required to help train, assess and develop junior GSE Technicians.

 (12 weeks) Location: RNZAF Base Woodbourne